MicrosoftDocs/dynamics-365-intelligent-order-management/topics/troubleshoot-trial-sign-up.md

 Note: We are currently experiencing issues deploying in Canada, and suggest you deploy in another region when deploying.

 The purpose of a preview trial is to test in public and take the feedback into the next updates.
 We’ll continue to monitor the feedback and provide updated instructions.

-Looking forward to seeing how you use this product and your feedback.

-Dasani